 LinkedIn has rolled out an interesting concept over the past several months.
 There are now blogs by “thought leaders” that seem to be hosted on the site.
 As a content addict, this would be exciting, except that it seems that, as with HBR and other similar business sites, there is a groupthink when it comes to trends.
 We’ve all seen the word “innovation” one too many times.

-On the About page of this site, I describe myself as “an unapologetic generalist” and lamented the specialized era in which we live.
+I describe myself as “an unapologetic generalist” and lament the specialized era in which we live.
 I was naturally intrigued when I came across a blog post entitled The Myth of the Generalist by venture capitalist Tomasz Tunguz.

 Tunguz discusses his experience at Google, where a generalist was highly sought after but thought of as an engineer who knew every relevant type of technology.
 It seems that Google sees a cross-platform technology expert as a generalist.
 I would dispute the notion that this definition could even remotely describe a generalist and claim that Google doesn’t even really want generalists, but technology geeks well versed in all platforms (which apparently don’t exist).